renanthera/simc-wiki/Enemies.md

 # Introduction

 Just as with [characters](Characters), you can use the TCI to define enemies.
 This is most useful to tanks, since DPS and healing classes usually don't care what the boss does.
+Make sure to define enemies AFTER you've defined your character profiles.
+Otherwise some profileset simulations can potentially become funky.

 # Built-in Enemies